 - 11. Insert the temperature sensor in the thermal well. - 12.
-Route addition lines, both media lines, and the harvest line behind the DO sensor and onto the bench next to the PBS-3.
+Route the addition line, aspiration line, both media lines, and the harvest line behind the DO sensor and onto the bench next to the PBS-3 SUS.

 Level 'Zero' Calibration